microprediction/monteprediction/TFRO.md

 - Free open-source software ... see [here](https://github.com/microprediction)
 - Papers, articles, blogs etc are listed on my [home page](https://github.com/microprediction/home)

-# Legitimate material possibilities
-I'll keep this narrow:
+I might legitimately be able to help you if

-## ... if you are a broker, venue, or market data provider
+## ... you are a broker, venue, or market data provider
 I create high quality real-time enhanced data feeds (mids and short horizon predictions) for algo trading, leveraging a community of 6,000 quants (see [here](https://mid-one.crunchdao.com/)) for an example of signal crowd-sourcing.

 ![](https://github.com/microprediction/microprediction/blob/master/images/midone.png)

-## ... if you review prediction models, or care about your own
+## ... you review prediction models, or care about your own
 I can help you use the world's largest stock-pile of univariate "attackers", that detect small departures from martingality.

-## ... if you are a central bank watcher
+## ... you are a central bank watcher
 See [https://pi.crunchdao.com/](https://pi.crunchdao.com/) but please be sure to use a question that is intended to ellicit a score when applied to *any* historical annoucement.

 ![](https://github.com/microprediction/monteprediction/blob/main/pi_example.png)

-# Some answers to actual questions I've received
+## Some answers to actual questions I've received

-## 1. Can I schedule a chat?
+### 1. Can I schedule a chat?
 You don't need to.
 If you join the Google Meet listed [here](https://www.linkedin.com/posts/petercotton_the-regular-tuesday-night-open-mic-meeting-for-no-particular-reason-activity-7249114298583519233-Gt8V?utm_source=share&utm_medium=member_desktop) on any Tuesday night between 8:30pm-10:00pm EST there's an 80% chance I'll be there.
 I would rather commit to this than schedule deterministic interruptions to my work I usually forget.

-## 2. How should I learn AI/ML/stats/math ?
+### 2. How should I learn AI/ML/stats/math ?
 I don't have any structured guidance and can only suggest some bespoke opportunities to learn:

 - See [lecture one](https://www.youtube.com/watch?v=9OTvuvr81R0), [lecture two](https://www.youtube.com/watch?v=02SScMdkgY0&t=42s) and [lecture three](https://www.youtube.com/watch?v=wqYTfHe7snk) put together by the Broad Institute at MIT and Harvard.
 That's your biology crash course.
 Then you'll be ready to take H&E images and predict transciptomics data.
 In other words, predict the result of an expensive test procedure from a cheap one.